Vietnam.vn - Nền tảng quảng bá Việt Nam

 Despite the cold rain, tens of thousands of people and tourists came to Do village to participate in this unique festival.

-The procession was right on the main road, so the festival atmosphere in the capital city became vibrant and bustling.
+The procession was right on the main road so the festival atmosphere in the Capital City became vibrant and bustling.

-Many "beauties" joined the procession.
+Many "beautiful women" joined the procession.

 To pray for good luck in the coming year, many locals and tourists take turns crawling under the Saint's palanquin.

-The kilometer-long procession paraded through the streets of the capital from 8am.
+The kilometer-long procession paraded through the streets of the capital from 8 a.m.

 People jostle each other to 'crawl for luck' in the middle of Hanoi street photo 33People jostle each other to 'crawl for luck' in the middle of Hanoi street photo 34People jostle each other to 'crawl for luck' in the middle of Hanoi street photo 35People jostle each other to 'crawl for luck' in the middle of Hanoi street photo 36